Fearing Islamic State, some Afghan Shi'ites seek help from old enemies

 The unusual pact is a window into deepening anxiety in Afghanistan over reports of Islamic State (IS) radicals gaining a foothold in a country already weary of more than a decade of war with the Taliban.

-Back-to-back kidnappings within a month of two groups of Hazara travellers – by men widely rumoured, though far from proven, to claim fealty to IS - have many spooked.
+Back-to-back kidnappings within a month of two groups of Hazara travelers – by men widely rumored, though far from proven, to claim fealty to IS - have many spooked.

 The current threat IS poses in Afghanistan, observers say, is less about real military might than the opportunity for disparate insurgent groups, including defectors from an increasingly fractured Taliban, to band together under this global "brand" that controls swathes of Iraq and Syria.